 About

-Launched on Earth Day, 2019, and based in Ventura, California, Runners for Public Lands is a 501(c)(3) nonprofit environmental organization committed to diversity, equity, and inclusion.
+Launched on Earth Day 2019, Runners for Public Lands is a 501(c)(3) organization based on the California Central Coast.

 OUR MISSION